rak-n-rok/Krake/docs/user/rok-documentation.rst

 The separate elements are:

 ``api`` element:
 	The name of the Krake API used.
-Different APIs are present to handles different kind of resources.
+Different APIs are present to handle different kind of resources.
 Example: ``kube`` for the Kubernetes API of Krake.

 ``resource`` element:
 	The name of the resource managed.
 Each API holds one or several resources it can handle.
 Example: ``cluster`` for the Krake **Clusters**, which correspond to Kubernetes clusters.